Mushbt/lebaneats-pp4/README.md

 - Some fields in the admin page are not needed and need to be removed.
 I tried to remove them but many errors came up that I could not solve.
 - Signing in and Signing up has the same 'Success' message.
 - Need to add a delete confirmation when user tries to delete a post.
 At the moment it deletes right away.
+- Featured image function not up and running yet.